Yandex Cloud

 Create service accountsCreate service accounts

-Create service accounts:
+Create these service accounts:

 Create a service account for resourcesCreate a service account for resources